mongodb/docs/source/includes/list-tables/compatibility-mdb.rst

 .. important::

-   Starting with the |k8s-op-short| 1.17 release, Ubuntu base images are deprecated and will be removed in a future release.
+   Starting with the |k8s-op-short| 1.17
+   release, Ubuntu base images
+   are deprecated and will be removed in the |k8s-op-short| 1.19 release.

    MongoDB will continue to support the Red Hat UBI 8 base images.